 - (3) A new PDU is constructed.
 A unique value of request-id should be used in the new PDU (this value will enable a subsequent response message to be correlated with this request).
-The remainder of the new PDU is identical to the received PDU, unless the incoming SNMP version is SNMPv2 or SNMPv3 and the outgoing SNMP version is SNMPv1, in which case the proxy forwarder must apply the translation rules as documented in [RFC1908]. - (4) The proxy forwarder calls the Dispatcher to generate the forwarded message, using the sendPdu abstract service interface.
+The remainder of the new PDU is identical to the received PDU, unless the incoming SNMP version and the outgoing SNMP version support different PDU versions, in which case the proxy forwarder may need to perform a translation on the PDU (A method for performing such a translation is described in [COEX].) - (4) The proxy forwarder calls the Dispatcher to generate the forwarded message, using the sendPdu abstract service interface.
 The parameters are: - The transportDomain is that of the outgoing management target. - The transportAddress is that of the outgoing management target. - The messageProcessingModel is that of the outgoing management target. - The securityModel is that of the outgoing management target. - The securityName is that of the outgoing management target. - The securityLevel is that of the outgoing management target. - The contextEngineID is the value originally received. - The contextName is the value originally received. - The pduVersion is the version of the PDU to be sent. - The PDU is the value constructed in step (3) above. - The expectResponse argument indicates that a response is expected.
 If the sendPdu call is unsuccessful, the proxy forwarder performs the steps described in (2) above.
-Otherwise: - The proxy forwarder caches the following information in order to (5) match an incoming response to the forwarded request: - The sendPduHandle returned from the call to sendPdu, - The request-id from the received PDU. - the contextEngineID,

-- the contextName,
+Otherwise: - (5) The proxy forwarder caches the following information in order to match an incoming response to the forwarded request: - The sendPduHandle returned from the call to sendPdu, - The request-id from the received PDU. - the contextEngineID, - the contextName,

-- the stateReference,

-- the incoming management target information,

-- the outgoing management information,

-- any other information needed to match an incoming response to the forwarded request.
+- the stateReference, - the incoming management target information, - the outgoing management information, - any other information needed to match an incoming response to the forwarded request.